filecoin-project/specs/expected-consensus.md

 Tickets = append(Tickets, newTicket)

 // If the current ticket isn't a winner and the block isn't found by another miner,
-// derive a ticket from the last losing ticket for !winning(electionProof) && !blockFound()) {
+// derive a ticket from the last ticket for !winning(electionProof) && !blockFound()) {
  newTicket = VRF(VDF(H(newTicket)))
  newElectionProof = Sig(H(ticketFromRound(curRound-K)))